SiobhanP1/bootstrap-resume-mini-project/README.md

 * Gitpod was used to edit the code.
 * Chrome DevTools was used to check responsiveness and for debugging.
 * Bootstrap was used to source icons and for much of the styling and layout.
+* EmailJS is used to send an email containing the information submitted by the user in the form on the Contact page.
+* Google Maps is used to display a map of locations visited by the owner of the website.

 ## Testing